 Social Procurement: Amplify your Purchasing Dollars for a Better World is designed to help procurement professionals in post-secondary institutions drive positive social change through their procurement activities.

-The guide also identifies the benefits of adopting social procurement practices such as:
+The guide identifies the benefits of adopting social procurement practices as well, including:

 - providing economic opportunities for disadvantaged individuals and groups;

 - supporting the growth of small, local, diverse businesses and social enterprises; and

 - contributing to the health and well-being of local community members and institutions.

 SFU supports Buy Social Canada, Canadian Council for Aboriginal Business and Canadian Aboriginal and Minority Supplier Council among many others.